 UOB Preferred Platinum Card – If you like the fact that you can get bonus rewards points on mobile contactless and online transactions, the UOB PP is another credit card that offers this perk.
-It’s similar to the DBS Woman’s Card, giving you a whopping 10X points on contactless payments (and online spending too) which makes the DBS Black Visa Card’s 3X look rather measly by comparison.
-However, there’s a spending cap of $1,000 a month.
+It’s similar to the DBS Woman’s Card, giving you a whopping 10X (4 miles per dollar) points on contactless payments and online spending, which makes the DBS Black Visa Card’s 3X look rather measly by comparison.
+But it also has a monthly expenditure cap of $1,000.